Pick the right social channels #LikeABoss

 I want my business to be off-the-cuff and entertaining

 Traditional social channels can get boring, especially as you get into a rut.
-Plus, some businesses can really play up their fun side – but it might not fare as well in the Twittersphere, for example.
-Finding channels that embrace one-off hilarious videos or silly gifs can bring your company’s personality to life.
+Plus, some businesses can really play up their fun side, but it might not fare as well in the Twittersphere, for example.
+Finding channels that embrace one-off, hilarious videos, or silly GIFs can bring your company’s personality to life.

-Recommended channels: Snapchat, Tumblr
+Recommended channels: Snapchat, Tumblr, TikTok

 Types of businesses: Party supplies, bakery, bicycle shop, theater

 There you have it.
-While this certainly isn’t an exhaustive list of business goals, or social channels for that matter, you can at least start to experiment to discover the ones that work the best for your business.
+While this certainly isn’t an exhaustive list of business goals, or social channels for that matter, you can at least start to experiment to discover the ones that will work the best for your business.